 Eating at the Fair When You Have a Complicated Relationship with Food

-OK, fair and carnival season is underway in many towns, cities, counties and states across our country.
+OK, fair and carnival season is underway in many towns, cities, counties, and states across our country.
 You know how it goes- what does everyone talk about when they go to the fair?
 The FOOD!
 I was driving in my car yesterday and decided to pause my favorite Prince music to listen to the good old ole’ fashioned radio.
-The first thing I heard, a 1 min song all about the food at the state fair!
+The first thing I heard, was a 1 min song all about the food at the state fair!
 It was pretty clever, and catchy, I have to admit, but seriously a song all about fair food?!

 Although there are so many amazing things about going to the fair (animals, vegetation, inventions, arts, crafts, music, equipment, rides, history lessons, games, the people, shopping,…), there’s no denying it, the food wins the 1st place blue ribbon for the “Most Talked About” fair event.
 The food is the big deal which can make it even that much more challenging when you have an eating disorder.

-OK, the Blue Ribbon question: Can you really go to the fair (not only survive it, but possibly enjoy it) when you have an eating disorder?
+OK, the Blue Ribbon question: Can you really go to the fair (not only survive it but possibly enjoy it) when you have an eating disorder?